Modeling Rejection: What to Do After an Agency Says No — Photography Shark

 Modeling Rejection: What to Do After an Agency Says No

 Most agency submissions get rejected.
-What the rejection actually means, what to do next, and how successful models turned 'no' into eventual representation — for Boston-area models.
+What it actually means, what to do next, and how successful models turned 'no' into representation.

 Chris McCarthy